renovatebot/renovate/docs/usage/configuration-options.md

 ## prTitle

-The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.
+The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally do not modify it much.

 ## prTitleStrict